MicrosoftDocs/SystemCenterDocs/z-harvest-spf/spf/Deploy/Recommended-Administrator-Capabilities-in-Service-Provider-Foundation.md

 manager:cfreemanwa
 ---
 # Recommended Administrator Capabilities in Service Provider Foundation
-This topic provides guidelines for administrator capabilities and roles for administering [!INCLUDE[spflong](../../spf/Deploy/includes/spflong_md.md)].
+This topic provides guidelines for administrator capabilities and roles for administering Service Provider Foundation.

 ## Roles for database administrators
 A database administrator \(DBA\) has full administrator rights on SQL Server, and operates as the SQL Server administrator.
-This administrator should be able to grant permissions to create databases in SQL Server or grant those permissions to the [!INCLUDE[spfshort](../../spf/Deploy/includes/spfshort_md.md)] Administrator \(SPFA\).
+This administrator should be able to grant permissions to create databases in SQL Server or grant those permissions to the Service Provider Foundation Administrator \(SPFA\).
 This administrator should be able to do the following:

 -   Create database named SCSPFDB.
 The default database is set to SCSPFDB.

--   Create a SQL Server logon and user for the [!INCLUDE[spfshort](../../spf/Deploy/includes/spfshort_md.md)] Administrator, and grant the user the permissions described in this table.
+-   Create a SQL Server logon and user for the Service Provider Foundation Administrator, and grant the user the permissions described in this table.

     |Permissions|Purpose|
     |---------------|-----------|